 The Saint Louis University Engineering Summer Academy is a six-day, five-night residential camp where rising high school sophomores, juniors and seniors can learn about the varying fields and career paths in engineering.

 Parks College of Engineering, Aviation and Technology faculty and student mentors guide academy participants through hands-on activities in aerospace and mechanical engineering, biomedical engineering, computer and electrical engineering, and civil engineering.

 Academy participants also attend off-campus excursions into the engineering industry, hear from guest speakers working in the field and explore Saint Louis University.

-Rising high school juniors and seniors who currently have a 3.0 GPA or higher are eligible.
+Rising high school sophomores, juniors and seniors who currently have a 3.0 GPA or higher are eligible.
 All application requirements must be met in order to be considered.
-Space is limited to 40 students.
+Space is limited.